Organisation Mondiale du Commerce

 - Online version: World Trade Organization Bibliography

-Keywords: World Trade Organization, General Agreement on Tariffs and Trade, Non-tariff barriers, Preferential trade agreements, Most-favoured-nation clause, International trade,
+Keywords: World Trade Organization, General Agreement on Tariffs and Trade, International trade, Subsidies and countervailing measures, Government procurement, Most-favoured-nation clause, Financial crisis,

 Choix de bibliothécaire